jowparks/sequence-alignment-app/README.md

 - Validation and Caching on sequences submitted/ran
 - Would save genomes as separate DB model in standard scenario (rather than text field)
 - Create partial alignment matching/scores rather than binary
+- Could add pagination to API for performance
+- Could have user registration flow